lieuzhenghong/human-compactness/40_docs/mcmc_procedure.md

 The research procedure:

 1. Generate a large and representative subset of plausible districting plans
-2.
+2. Evaluate compactness and spatial diversity scores on those plans
+3.

+**TODO** write about the two most important bits in my methods: choosing a *compactness measure and choosing a MCMC algorithm to generate the large and *representative subset.

 ### Overview of compactness measures

 To empirically evaluate a trade-off between compactness and homogeneity, we must first define the metrics by which we evaluate a proposed districting plan over each of these dimensions.
 Here, I introduce many different compactness measures.
-I give a brief overview of the different types of measures, explain the pros and cons of each, present a compactness measure that I develop, and support my decision to use an ensemble of measures to increase robustness.
+I give a brief overview of the different types of measures and explain the pros and cons of each.
+I present a compactness measure that I develop and explain my decision to use an ensemble of four compactness measures to increase the robustness of my results. [^-1]

+[^-1]: I use the phrases "compactness metric" and "compactness measure" interchangably.

+Over a hundred compactness measures have been proposed in the literature.
+Here, I focus on two main families: *geometric* compactness metrics and *point-wise distance* metrics.

 #### Geometric compactness metrics

-Shape-based versus dispersion-based

-The most
+Geometric compactness metrics are by far the largest class of compactness measures.
+They look at some geometric properties of proposed districts.
+These properties are most often shapes, area or perimeter---although more esoteric measures do exist.
+Here, I explain the three most popular compactness measures, although other popular compactness measures e.g. Schwartzberg are qualitatively similar.

-#### Polsby-Popper
+##### Polsby-Popper

-The Polsby-Popper measure, introduced by Polsby and Popper in 1991, is a ratio of the area of the district to the area of a circle whose circumference is equal to the perimeter of the district.
+The Polsby-Popper measure is by far the most popular measure used in the literature.
+It is the ratio of the area of the district to the area of a circle whose circumference is equal to the perimeter of the district
+\citep{pp1991}.
+A perfect circle has a Polsby-Popper score of 1.

 $$4\pi \times \frac{A}{P^2}$$